mayakraft/Hoverpad/readme.md

 #great for Oculus Rift

-the presence I experienced in virtual reality was impaired when keyboard-walking jerked me out of place. analog sticks solve this problem, and since smartphones outnumber joysticks **[citation needed]** nobody needs to get jerked around.
+the presence I experienced in virtual reality was disrupted when keyboard-walking jerked me out of place. analog sticks solve this problem, and since smartphones outnumber joysticks **[citation needed]** nobody needs to get jerked around.

 only works in joystick-enabled games